imaguila/ReplicationPackage_Equity_Stakeholder_Salience/README.md

 }
 ```

-License
+License:
-This dataset is made available for academic and replication purposes.
+  - This dataset is made available for academic and replication purposes.